makersacademy/CV/README.md

 A fast learner of new technologies who thoroughly enjoys being challenged.

 * Ruby on Rails:
   - Fullstack Rails developer at Zopa.
-In a team of 3 developers we designed and implement a replacement debt collection system for defaulted loans.
+Working in team of 3 developers we designed and implement a replacement debt collection system for defaulted loans.
 A typical day involves morning standups, showcasing to users and requirements gathering, design, pair programming, bug fixing, frontend design and implementation with HTML/CSS, refactoring code and promotions to UAT with GIT and Jenkins CI.
-  - An innovation I implemented was to automate all pdf letter generation with sidekiq as the queueing system for these background jobs.
-This resulted in a a significant performance gain and decoupled pdf generation out into its own area, adding new letter templates is also significantly easier.
+  - An innovation I implemented was to automate all pdf letter generation with sidekiq as the queuing system for these background jobs.
+This resulted in a significant performance gain and decoupled pdf generation out into its own area, adding new letter templates is now significantly easier.
   - I moved the whole application (NginX, PSQL, Redis and the Rails app) into Docker containers which made deployments extremely easy.
 Also created a makefile so the team could spin up dev, testing and staging environments with a single command.
 A major benefit is we can test our code using the exact same set up as production.
 * C#.net and Javascript experience on smaller projects.
 * Testing and TDD:
-  - My 9 years of Software Testing has equipt with curiosity, attention to detail and how to envisage business scenarios.
+  - My 9 years of Software Testing has equip with curiosity, attention to detail and how to envisage business scenarios.
 This greatly aided me in the construction of test scenarios from a technical and end user view points for both unit and end-to-end tests.
 Coding example with Rspec tests  [best-rate loan matcher](https://github.com/meads58/best_rate)
   - Strong TDD culture at Zopa and used Rspec and BDD with Capybara for testing.
 * DevOps mindset:
   - Proactive to find ways to help other teams so we can continuously deploy.
-Added in logging to our Rails app for splunk logging, hipchat notification from jenkins on build statuses and a Docker, Vagrant, Puppet and Artifactory for our project's configuration management solution.
+Added in logging to our Rails app for splunk logging, hipchat notification from jenkins on build statuses and Docker, Vagrant, Puppet and Artifactory for our project's configuration management solution.
   - Worked in the platform team a on deployment solutions using Docker, Vagrant, Puppet, Octopus, Jenkins and Artifactory tools for the legacy systems at Zopa.
 This will allow for a quick spin up of identical environments on any machine and the removal of bottlenecks in the current deployment process.

 #### Communication
 Excellent, clear and concise communication skills.
 * Pair programming:
-  - Zopa to quickly build up knowledge of the system code base and for reviewing code which successfully speeded up the release process.
+  - I enjoy pairing with other developers and at Zopa it helped me quickly build up system knowledge, hear new ideas and write better code.
+Also the constant reviewing of each others code sped up the release process.
 * Business and Developer communication:
   - Excellent skills at bridging the communication gap between business and technical audiences built form the years spent as a tester liaising between developers and business users.
 * Question asking: